This note sits alongside my Presuppositions and My Method of Simple Study.

 How to Pursue Truth

 This is not a formula or magical method.
-It is a pattern for how a disciple grows in the truth God has already given.
+It is a pattern I see in Scripture for how a disciple grows in the truth God has already received—and how I try to walk it out in my own life.

 Line Upon Line, Precept Upon Precept